theiagen/public_health_viral_genomics/docs/source/theiacov_workflows.rst

 The input datatypes affect how the downstream assembly and QC steps have to be performed.
 Methological details for these steps are described for each workflow below.
 Ultimately, all workflows create equivalent assemblies then characterisation is undertaken in the same way in all workflows.

-**TheiaCoV Workflow series Characterisation step:** All workflows in this series characterize genomes using `Pangolin <https://cov-lineages.org/>`_ for lineage assignment, `NextClade <https://docs.nextstrain.org/projects/nextclade/en/stable/index.html>`_ for clade assignment, and `VADR <https://github.com/ncbi/vadr>`_ for validation and annotation.
-These tools and their underlying databases are updated regularly and have many versions available.
-The version should be selected when running the workflow.
+**TheiaCoV Workflow series Characterization step:** All workflows in this series characterize genomes using `Pangolin <https://cov-lineages.org/>`_ for lineage assignment, `NextClade <https://docs.nextstrain.org/projects/nextclade/en/stable/index.html>`_ for clade assignment, and `VADR <https://github.com/ncbi/vadr>`_ for validation and annotation.
+These tools and their underlying databases are updated regularly and have many versions available, one of which should be selected when running the workflow.
 The latest versions are described `here <https://www.notion.so/theiagen/Docker-Image-and-Reference-Materials-for-SARS-CoV-2-Genomic-Characterization-98328c61f5cb4f77975f512b55d09108>`_.

 More details on how to run these workflows through Terra are provided in the `Overview <https://public-health-viral-genomics-theiagen.readthedocs.io/en/latest/overview.html#>`_ page.